 Male red colobuses tend to stay in their natal group for life and develop strong social bonds with one another.
 They will only usually leave to form a group of their own.
 Females in the main group often form smaller associations and will move from group to group several times in their lives.

 All red colobus species are fiercely territorial and they often engage in violent battles with neighboring troops.
 Most of this fighting is left to the males, who also fight within their own troop to rise up the dominance hierarchy.
 When a predator is nearby, the males will gather together to defend the group while the females, infants, and juveniles escape to safety.

 Udzungwa red colobuses make several vocalizations, but researchers have not yet deciphered their meanings.
 When these colobuses see a human, adults and juveniles make a “chist” call.
 Other calls include barks, yelps, squeals, shrieks, and quavers.

 Mating for red colobus monkeys occurs year-round and is most frequent between March and June.
 Males compete with each other for mating opportunities, but no male holds exclusive mating rights.
-When a female enters estrus, her anogenital region swells up.
+When a female enters estrus and is sexually receptive for mating, her anogenital region swells up.
 After mating, the female has a pregnancy that lasts about six months.